RFSoC-based front-end electronics for pulse detection

 \section{Prototype design}

 The custom electronics (shown in Fig.~\ref{fig:photo}) consists of a Main Board and 16 analog daughter cards.
 The firmware and software for this board was developed with Vivado 2019.2, Vitis 2019.2, and PetaLinux2019.2.
-This section describes the RFSoC-based front-end electronics.
+This section describes the requirements and design of our RFSoC-based front-end electronics.